billg-splunk/javashop-otel/README.md

 Developer can debug very quickly.

-#Now we have the parameter "location=colorado" must be the culprit
+Now we have the parameter tagged as part of our span metadata "location" Colorado must be the culprit !
+We can also see that the actual method that has the latency was not ProductResource.getAllProducts but the method "products: ProductResource.myCoolFunction_withLocation"

 vi products/src/main/java/com/shabushabu/javashop/products/resources/ProductResource.java